Finalists Selected for 2022 California Leopold Conservation Award

 “As the national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust, celebrates the hard work and dedication of the California award finalists,” said John Piotti, American Farmland Trust President and CEO.
 “At AFT we believe that conservation in agriculture requires a focus on the land, the practices and the people and this award recognizes the integral role of all three.”

-Earlier this year, farmers, ranchers and forestland owners were encouraged to apply (or be nominated) for the award.
+Earlier this year, farmers, ranchers and foresters were encouraged to apply (or be nominated) for the award.
 Applications were reviewed by an independent panel of agricultural, forestry, wildlife, academic, and other conservation leaders.

 The first California Leopold Conservation Award recipient, Lange Twins Wine Estates of Lodi, was selected in 2006.
-Burroughs Family of Farms of Denair received the award in 2020.
+Marie and Glenn Nader’s Witcher Creek Ranch in Modoc County received the award in 2021.

 The Leopold Conservation Award in California is made possible thanks to the generous support of American Farmland Trust, Sustainable Conservation, California Farm Bureau Federation, Sand County Foundation The Harvey L. & Maud C. Sorensen Foundation, Farm Credit, The Nature Conservancy in California, McDonald’s, and California LCA recipient alumni.

 In his influential 1949 book, A Sand County Almanac, Leopold called for an ethical relationship between people and the land they own and manage, which he called “an evolutionary possibility and an ecological necessity.”